Imagine…

 Living mulches can be:

-We’ll talk more about each of these types.
+We’ll talk more about each of these living mulch options.

 But first, let’s talk about the pros and cons of growing living mulches.